-Public attitudes toward chemical and biological weapons have generally been unfavorable.
-Over the past two decades public hostility has been largely formed by: (a) Continued Communist propaganda charges citing US failure to ratify the 1925 Geneva Protocol; (b) US use of riot control agents in Vietnam since 1965; (c) The Communist campaign of the early 1950's charging the US with germ warfare in Korea.
-A series of accidents since early 1968, and the US domestic controversy over transport and storage of chemical agents, has sharpened public criticism here and overseas.
+Public attitudes toward chemical and biological weapons have generally been largely formed by: (a) continued Communist propaganda charges citing US failure to ratify the 1925 Geneva Protocol; (b) US use of riot control agents in Vietnam since 1965; (c) The Communist campaign of the early 1950's charging the US with germ warfare in Korea.
+A series of accidentis since early 1968, and the US domestic controversy over transport and storage of chemical agents, has sharpened public criticism here and overseas.